• Skip to primary navigation

 • Mac

-Whether you are trying to buy a New, Used or Refurbished computer, you need to know the steps to Check Hardware Specs of the computer that you are trying to buy.
+Whether you are trying to buy a New, Used or Refurbished computer, you need to know the steps to check the hardware specs of the computer that you are trying to buy.

-Similarly, if you are trying to install AutoCAD, Photoshop or other resource intensive programs, you will find the need to Check RAM, Processor Speed and the type of GPU installed on your computer.
+Similarly, if you are trying to install AutoCAD, Photoshop and other resource intensive programs, you will find the need to Check RAM, Processor Speed and the type of GPU installed on the computer.

-Also, knowing the Hardware Specs of computer can be useful while making a decision about whether to go for a New Computer or Upgrade the Hardware Specs on your existing computer.
+Another common reason for checking the computer specs is to make a decision about whether to go for a New computer or upgrade Hardware Specs of the existing computer.

 1. How to Check RAM on Computer

-Follow the steps below to check the amount of RAM (Random Access Memory) on your computer.
+You can follow the steps below to check the amount of RAM (Random Access Memory) installed on the computer.

 As you can see in above image, the computer has 8 GB installed RAM and 7.87 GB of usable RAM.

-2. How to Check Processor Speed & Type on Computer
+2. How to Check Processor Type and Speed

-1. Type “System Information” in the search bar and double-click on System Information App.
+1. Type “System Information” in the search bar > Double-click on System Information App.

 Open Windows System Information App

-2. On the next screen, scroll down in the right-pane to Processor entry and you will be able to see the Model, Manufacturer, Speed and Number of Cores on the Processor.
+2. On the next screen, scroll down to Processor entry (right-pane), where you should find detailed information about the Procesor installed on the computer.

 Processor Info on System Information Screen